 - Feeling anxious.

-While many people only have mild symptoms, in some cases, they’re so intense that they can interfere with everyday life.
+While many of us only have mild symptoms, in some cases, they’re so intense that they can interfere with everyday life.

 Premenstrual Dysphoric Disorder (PMDD) is sometimes described as a severe form of PMS as it can also affect your emotional and physical well-being in the weeks before your period.
 However, unlike PMS, PMDD is classed as a mental illness.
 This is because mood symptoms are so crippling that they overshadow the physical side.
 The psychological manifestations of PMDD are different for everyone, but they can include: